Azure-Samples/azure-open-ai-rag-oyd-text-images/workshop/content/document_data_management/2_azure_oai.md

 ## 1. Create and deploy an Azure OpenAI Service resource

-We will start by creating an **Azure OpenAI resource** in the new resource group you created in the [Prerequisites](/azure-open-ai-rag-oyd-text-images/prerequisites#create-azure-resource-group) section.
-Please run the following command to create the resource:
+We’ll begin by creating an **Azure OpenAI resource** within the new resource group you created in the [Prerequisites](/azure-open-ai-rag-oyd-text-images/prerequisites#create-azure-resource-group) section.
+Please execute the following command to create the resource:

 {{< copycode lang="bash" >}}
 az cognitiveservices account create \